Learn

 The point of explaining about the two different forms is that it is the colleges and the federal government that get to decide how much financial need a student and his/her family has.

-The need is defined in the Expected Family Contribution (EFC), now called the Student Aid Index.
-The difference between the EFC and the cost of the college is what colleges and the federal government consider to be the student’s need.
-However, families often don’t think their EFC is reasonable, so look for merit aid to help cover their EFC.
+The need is defined by the Student Aid Index (SAI).
+The difference between the SAI and the cost of the college is what colleges and the federal government consider to be the student’s need.
+However, families often don’t think their SAI is reasonable, so they look for merit aid to help cover their SAI.

 The largest source of merit aid comes from the colleges, not the government.
 The federal government offers very little merit aid.
 The largest source of federal aid not based on need is student loans.